thegreenwebfoundation/gaw-web-component/README.md

 > [!WARNING]
 > This web component is still being actively developed.
+It is currently not suitable for production use.

 # Grid-aware Websites Info Bar